emotitron/BitpackingTools/README.md

 ## ArraySerializeExt class

 The Array Serializer extension lets you bitpack directly to and from byte[], uint[] and ulong[] buffers.
 Because there is no wrapper class such as Bitstream, you need to maintain read/write pointers.
-The methods automatically increment this pointers for you however.
+The methods automatically increment the passer bitposition pointers for you.

 ### Basic Usage:
 ```cs